v4lli/meteocool/README.md

 * Deploy frontend to production: ```cd frontend/ && npm install && npm run-script build```
 * Use feature branches
+* docker-compose MUST be executed in the root-directory of the repository!

 ## Backend